microsoft/reactxp/docs/docs/components/scrollview.md

 // Is scrolling enabled?
 scrollEnabled: boolean = true;

-// how often (in milliseconds) between scroll events?
+// Minimum duration (in milliseconds) between scroll events
 scrollEventThrottle: number = undefined;

+// Inset (in pixels) of scroll indicator from top/bottom (vertical)
+// or left/right (horizontal)
+scrollIndicatorInsets: ScrollIndicatorInsets = undefined;

 // If true, this scroll bar scrolls to the top when the user
 // taps on the status bar.